KjetilSv/Win10As/README.md

 #### Master volume in % volume
 [maintopic]/volume
 returns string of current volume setting 0-100
+#### Camera Screnshot of primary monitor
+if enabled it publishes to specified folder as jpg file or published the [maintopic]/mqttcamera topic
 ### MQTT lisensers
 The predefined is optional due safety resons
 #### Mute/Unmute